 A tried and true format for choosing marketing objectives is to set SMART objectives.

 - Specific: The objective must be clear and straightforward.

-- Measurable: Choose an objective that is measurable, otherwise proving that it is working is like trying to grab a handful of sand: it just slips out of your hands.
+- Measurable: Choose an objective that is measurable.
+Otherwise, identifying its effectiveness is like trying to grab a handful of sand: a lot of it just slips out of your hands.